Metro Cagayan de Oro: Government

-Cagayan de Oro is a chartered city which is geographically located in [Misamis Oriental].
-Although, the provincial Capitol of Misamis Oriental is located in Cagayan de Oro, the provincial government has no administrative authority and jurisdiction over the city government of Cagayan de Oro.
+Cagayan de Oro is a chartered city which is geographically located in Misamis Oriental.
+Although, the provincial capitol of Misamis Oriental is located in Cagayan de Oro, the provincial government has no administrative authority and jurisdiction over the city government of Cagayan de Oro.

 Metro Cagayan de Oro has the fourth-largest population in the Philippines, and is the third-largest metropolitan area geographically.
 Cagayan de Oro City is the center of the Metro Cagayan de Oro, the emerging 4th metropolis of the country.
-Metro Cagayan de Oro covers municipalities in eastern and western Misamis Oriental and northern Bukidnon].
+Metro Cagayan de Oro covers municipalities in eastern and western Misamis Oriental and northern Bukidnon.

 Since the 1986 People Power Revolution, political power has returned to Misamis Oriental.
 Each city and municipality is self-governing, divided into barangays led by mayors.

 Demographics

-Metro Cagayan de Oro is inhabited by distinct Visayan cultural communities.
-Christianity (particularly Roman Catholicism) is the predominant religion.
+Metro Cagayan de Oro is inhabited by distinct Visayan (notably Cebuano-speaking majority) and Lumad cultural communities.
 Several cultural minorities exist in central Mindanao (Talakag, Sumilao and Baungon), including the Bagobos, Subanons and Badjaos.
+It has also some sizeable minorities hailing from Luzon, such as Bicolanos, Ilocanos, Kapampangans and Tagalogs, and Hiligaynons from Panay and Negros Occidental.
 The city of Cagayan de Oro has a population of 675,950 people, making it the most-populous city in northern Mindanao and the tenth in the country.

 Religion

-Roman Catholicism is the predominant religion, although Protestant denominations (including Pentecostalism and the Seventh-day Adventist Church are increasing in numbers.
-Followers of Islam were mainly Maranao traders and immigrants.
+Roman Catholicism is the predominant religion, although Protestant denominations, such as the United Church, the Seventh-day Adventist Church and the Iglesia Filipina Independiente (Philippine Independent Church), as well as Evangelical Pentecostals, are increasing in numbers.

+Followers of Islam are mostly Maranao and Maguindanaon traders and migrants, as well as converts known as the Balik Islam.

 Population

-About 44 percent of households in Metro Cagayan de Oro classify themselves as ethnically mixed, 22.15 percent as Cebuano and 4.38 percent as Boholano; 28.07 percent are from other ethnic groups, including Maranao and Bukidnon.
+About 44 percent of households in Metro Cagayan de Oro classify themselves as Bisaya, 22.15 percent as Cebuano and 4.38 percent as Boholano; 28.07 percent are from other ethnic groups, including Maranao, Higaonon and Bukidnon.
+The rest of the areas' population includes migrants and their descendants from Luzon and other parts of Visayas, such as Bicolanos, Ilocanos, Kapampangans, Tagalogs and Hiligaynons.
 In addition to the city of Cagayan de Oro, there is rapid growth in nearby cities and municipalities (including Tagoloan and El Salvador).
 According to the Statistical Yearbook of the Philippines, this urban growth is a result of migration from neighboring provinces.

-Cultural communities and ethnic groups living primarily in remote areas of Talakag, Baungon and Bukidnon include the Maranaws, T’boli and Bagobo.
+Cultural communities and ethnic groups living primarily in remote areas of Talakag, Baungon and Bukidnon include the Maranaos, Maguindanaons, Tausugs, Higaonons, Subanens, Binukid, T’boli and Bagobo.
 These groups have declined in population by about 12 percent since 2000 and, despite comprising 20.4 percent of the population of Mindanao, they experience discrimination in Filipino society.